brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

   - An IAM role to control permissions for the containers in your tasks        [create complete]
 ```

-This step in the process takes a few minutes, so lets dive into what is going on behind the scenes.
+This step in the process takes a few minutes, so let's dive into what is going on behind the scenes.

 The manifest file created in the project defines everything needed for a load balanced web application.
 Read the full specification for the "Load Balanced Web Service" type at